annanuxoll/py-node-searcher/README.md

-# py-node-searcher
+# py-node-searchers
-a depth-first search function for graphs, written in Python
+depth-first and breadth-first search functions for simple trees, written in Python